How to Search MTG Cards: Scanner, Filters, and Semantic Search Guide

 • Grid vs. list view toggle for different browsing styles

-Use when: You know what a card does but not its name.
-Describe strategy, not syntax.
+Use when: You know what a card does but not its name, or when looking for deck building ideas, synergies, and combos.

 Example queries: